Textbooks and Readings

 - Main and Denehey (2016) Cardiorespiratory Physiotherapy: Adults and Paediatrics (5th Edition).
 Elsevier Health Sciences

 Recommendations about specific readings from these and other resources (such as research papers, books, websites and videos) will be listed on iLearn and available through Leganto or the library reserve.

 Teaching rooms are equipped with state of art audio-visual and ICT equipment including iPads, internet connection, high quality video cameras and multiple LCD screens.
 Students will use a range of physiotherapy specific equipment typically used in the assessment and management of neurological and cardiorespiratory conditions.
 Videos of many of the assessment and treatment skills will be available on the iLearn site.

 All staff will be available for individual consultations, please see iLearn site for information on staff availability for consultation.

 Teaching and Learning Strategy

-This unit will have 1 lecture and 2 tutorials per week.
-Lectures will provide foundation knowledge and also use large group demonstrations and discussion, enabling students to use tutorial time efficiently to develop technical clinical skills and clinical decision making.
-Tutorials will rely heavily on the use of case studies and authentic learning environments to assist student engagement and preparation for clinical placements in the following semester.
+Online pre-recorded lectures will provide foundation knowledge and may include embedded consolidation activities, enabling students to use tutorial time efficiently to develop technical clinical skills and clinical decision making.
+Tutorials and practical classes will rely heavily on the use of case studies and authentic learning environments to assist student engagement and preparation for clinical placements in the following semester.